Support for Transport Layer Security (TLS) versions 1.0 and 1.1 is deprecated.

 What will happen if you do not upgrade to the newer versions

-The integration with the GoodData platform will stop working.
+The integration with the GoodData platform will not work.

 For information about TLS protocols, see Supported TLS Security Protocols and Ciphers.